Bluegnarl/G-Sathan/README.md

 # G-Sathan

-Welcome to G-Sathan, a public website developed for one of our clients, a tattoo artist named Gérard Sathan.
+Welcome to <a href="https://g-sathan-one.vercel.app/">G-Sathan</a>, a public website developed for one of our clients, a tattoo artist named Gérard Sathan.
 This WebApp was built using ReactJS and also served as a platform to test Yarn and ViteJS.

 ## Introduction